ero646545/IO_Gaussian_Cube_file_blender/README.md

 Watch the French Tutorial: https://youtu.be/imFo62jpXp0

 **Main functionality:**
-  - Use the Built in pyopenvdb, numpy, os
+  - Use the Built in pyopenvdb, numpy, os, shutil
   - ChatGPT wrote custom library to replace matplotlib.color for a color gradient, and ckdtree for nearest neighbour bonding.
   - Fully support Molecular Dynamics: 1 file per frame as vertex position (only if OpenVDB active)